SamTebbs33/elk/writing-elk-files.md

 </html>
 ```
 {% endmethod %}
 * A plain string is also a statement and supports common escape characters.
-Strings are inserted into the resulting.
+Strings are inserted into the resulting HTML.
+* Template expression
 {% method -%}
-  * Template expression
 {% sample lang="elk" -%}
 ```elk
 html: body: div.someClass#someID [attribute: "value"]